We try to make believe like we live in a 1st world country here.

 So, it’s not a big ‘ol modern pad, but it is a lovely family home in a fun and friendly neighborhood.
 We love it and know you would too!

 If you’ve been reading this blog for awhile, you’ll remember that we had to buy a new laptop in March, and then immediately had problems with it.
-If you can’t remember, here’s a refresher: http://mayfamily.wordpress.com/2009/03/07/sometimes-technology-isnt-all-that/.
+If you can’t remember, here’s a refresher: https://mayfamily.wordpress.com/2009/03/07/sometimes-technology-isnt-all-that/.

 We”ve been doing pretty well with the computer after the HP chick in India stripped and completely reinstalled the operating system…..until this week.